 One of the best ways to explain what MWC will be like is to let you know what took place in 2015.
 But how do you summarize four amazing days?
 There’s so much we could say – but we’ll try to be brief:

-Mobile World Congress 2015 had a record-breaking 94,000+ attendees from 200 countries.
+Mobile World Congress 2015 had a record-breaking 94,000+ attendees from 200 countries, and was covered by more than 3,800 members of the international press and media.
 Learn more about our attendees in our 2015 Post-Event Report or by viewing our awesome interactive infographic.

 Nearly 2,200 companies participated in our 2015 exhibition, which spanned nine halls and outdoor spaces at Fira Gran Via and Fira Montjuïc.
 At the GSMA Innovation City, attendees could see first-hand how mobile-connected products are transforming our personal and working lives.
 Several specialty pavilions throughout the exhibition highlighted important initiatives benefiting the industry, including Mobile Apps, Cloud, Green Technology, Mobile Money and Wearables.
 And more than 34 countries and territories from around the world showcased innovative companies and ideas from their citizens in dedicated Country Pavilions.